rat-software/rat-software/backend/README.md

 All applications share the folder /config/ that consits of json files to change the database connection (config_db.ini), change proxy info (config_proxy.ini) and to change options for scraping of sources (config_sources.ini)

 #### Run the backend application
 The backend applications are built on Appsheduler to make them running in the background.
-Starting all services at one can be executed by running 'source start_rat_server.sh' or by using 'nohup python backend_controller_start.py'
+Starting all services at one can be executed by running **source start_rat_server.sh** or by using **nohup python backend_controller_start.py**